SoundSpaces 2.0: A Simulation Platform for Visual-Acoustic Learning

 \KG{We are releasing SoundSpaces 2.0 as a general-purpose platform with which a user can generate observations on-the-fly (particularly relevant for embodied AI models), or populate a new offline dataset of their own design.
 As an example of the latter, and to ease adoption for researchers who wish to work with visual-acoustic scene data without a layer of agent interaction, we next use SoundSpaces 2.0 to compose a large-scale dataset called \emph{SoundSpaces-PanoIR} that couples IRs with images.}

 For visual-acoustic learning tasks, such as audio-visual dereverberation~\cite{chen_dereverb21} and synthesizing acoustics based on visuals~\cite{vam2022,singh_image2reverb_2021,luo2022learning}, there are no existing large-scale accurate image-IR datasets due to the high expense and complexity of data collection.
-Our SoundSpaces-PanoIR dataset has 1M panoramic image and IR pairs rendered from 750 environments across the Matterport3D, Gibson, and HM3D datasets.
+Our SoundSpaces-PanoIR dataset has 10M panoramic image and IR pairs rendered from 750 environments across the Matterport3D, Gibson, and HM3D datasets.
 We provide the data in the following format: panorama (RGB/Depth), IR, polar coordinates of the source with respect of the center of the panorama.
 Fig.~\ref{fig:image_ir} shows one example in Gibson.
 See Supp.~for more examples \CA{and statistics}.
-We will also share the data generation scripts.